junsklee/cubrid-testtools/CTP/builder_tester/docs/SMART_SCHEDULING_ARCHITECTURE.md

 → Rejects if already at limit
 ```

-**3. Fast-Fail Admission:**
+**3. Tester-Side Queueing:**
 ```
 Tester receives test request:
   - Quick check: "Do I have resources?"
-  - If no: Return 409 Conflict immediately
+  - If no: Enqueue and wait (blocking) until resources free up
-  - Builder retries on different node
+  - Timeout: Reject after 60s if still unavailable
 ```

 **4. Confidence-Aware Margins:**